SwapnilSanghvi/pabbly-status-uptime-monitoring/README.md

 - **Automated Alerts**: Webhook and email notifications for downtime
 - **Historical Analytics**: 90-day uptime tracking with drill-down capability
 - **Incident Management**: Automatic detection and resolution tracking

+### 🎯 What Makes It Different?

+Unlike traditional status pages that only show *when* downtime occurred, Status Monitor goes further by capturing and displaying **exact API responses** during failures.
+Click on any downtime event to see the actual error response, status codes, and response times - making debugging and root cause analysis significantly easier.

 Perfect for SaaS companies, development teams, and anyone who needs to monitor API uptime and communicate service status to users.